hashmap-kz/gotrackfunc/README.md

 # gotrackfunc

-**Primitive function call tracker: injects defer statements via AST rewrite to count calls and measure timing.
+**Primitive and hacky tool for rough timing measurements: injects `defer` statements via AST rewrite to count function calls and measure execution time.
 Useful for fast debugging and quick profiling.**

+**Designed for rough assessment of what slows down and where.
+For more accurate analysis, use proper tools - tracers, loggers, and profilers.**

 ## About